PostHog offers considerable flexibility in hosting and configuration options to comply with privacy regulations around the world.

 Our guide to personal data provides an overview of what's considered personal data under the GDPR, but suffice it to say that its definition is broad.

 Is PostHog GDPR compliant?

-Yes, PostHog is GDPR compliant.
-We have in-depth GDPR guidance documentation for advice on deploy PostHog in a GDPR-compliant way, including how to configure GDPR consent in PostHog and complying with 'right to be forgotten' requests.
+We have in-depth GDPR guidance documentation for advice on deploying PostHog in a GDPR-compliant way, including how to configure GDPR consent in PostHog and complying with 'right to be forgotten' requests.